Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client account show bakerAccount
    ...

    Baker: #22
     - Staked amount: 50.000000 GTU to be updated to 20.000000 GTU at epoch 261  (2020-12-24 12:56:26 UTC)
     - Restake earnings: yes

    ...

-When the baker is registered, it will automatically re-stake the earnings, but, as mentioned above, this can be changed by providing the ``--no-restake`` flag to the ``baker add`` command as shown here:
+When the baker is registered, it will automatically re-stake the earnings, but as mentioned above, this can be changed by providing the ``--no-restake`` flag to the ``baker add`` command as shown here:

 .. code-block:: console

    $concordium-client baker add baker-keys.json --sender bakerAccount --stake <amountToStake> --out baker-credentials.json --no-restake

 Finalization
 ------------